javadalmasi/Thumbs/README.md

 /vi/{encodedVideoId}
 ```

-Returns the highest quality thumbnail available for the given encoded YouTube video ID.
+Returns the highest quality image available for the given encoded ID.

 #### Query Parameters